ETFdb Logo

 2015-01-05

 2014 saw its fair share of volatility and uncertainty, but it will ultimately go down as another year of the bull run that began in 2009.
-The SPDR S&P 500 ETF (SPY A) jumped approximately 13% on the year, giving it five double-digit annual returns over the last six years.
+The SPDR S&P 500 ETF (SPY A-) jumped approximately 13% on the year, giving it five double-digit annual returns over the last six years.
 However, despite a number of funds charging higher, a fair amount of ETFs did not enjoy positive returns on the year.
 Below, we take a look at three ETFs that struggled in 2014, but have a chance to turn things around with the new year [for more ETF news and analysis subscribe to our free ETF Daily Roundup].

-United States Oil Fund (USO A)
+United States Oil Fund (USO B)

 USO started off the year with stable gains, as it inched higher for the first half of the year.
 But as H2 rolled around, oil got routed as a number of factors (like hefty supply with anemic demand) combined to sink crude.
 As a result, USO lost approximately 40% for the year and was among the worst performing ETFs for 2014.